 All CSS Staff (unless exempted ) are required to complete the appropriate and current Emergency First Aid Response in an Education and Care Setting Training and to re-train every three years.
 CSS will support this training and maintains up-to-date records of Staff accreditation.

-Exemption from first aid training may be agreed between a staff member and the Coprincipal Administration, dependent upon the staff member's capacity to carry out specific first aid responses effectively.
+Exemption from first aid training may be agreed between a staff member and the Co-principal Business Manager and Administrator, dependent upon the staff member's capacity to carry out specific first aid responses effectively.
 This may involve training in other areas of first aid except for the area exempted.